-- vii) how often financial statements from the fund are provided to the licensed charity. - 7.15.9 Investments for endowment funds must be deposited with a trust company or recognized financial institution in Alberta.
-Investments must also be managed in accordance with the Trustee Act by a person possessing a recognized professional investment designation (e.g., Certified Financial Planner (CFP), Chartered Financial Analyst (CFA)) or a recognized licensed investment management corporation. - 7.15.10 A proposed change in the purpose of the endowment fund, the intended recipient of the fund's disbursements or the party administering the endowment fund, must have AGLC approval, prior to the change taking effect.
-(Amended Nov 2022) - 7.15.11 Proceeds donated to an endowment fund held by other charitable groups or eligible institutions (e.g., hospitals, post-secondary institutions) must be made in accordance with Sections 7.10 and 7.11.
-(Amended Nov 2022) - 7.15.12 (Deleted Nov 2022) - 7.15.13 Endowment funds must not be merged with other endowment funds without prior AGLC approval.
-(Amended Nov 2022) - 7.15.14 If the endowment fund ceases, all gaming proceeds must be transferred back to the gaming bank account and spent on approved charitable purposes.
-(Amended Nov 2022) - 7.15.15 Licensed charities must provide all endowment fund records, including those of the fund manager or third party administrator, to AGLC upon request.
-(Amended Nov 2022)
+- 7.15.9 A proposed change in the purpose of the endowment fund, the intended recipient of the fund's disbursements or the party administering the endowment fund, must have AGLC approval, prior to the change taking effect. - 7.15.10 Proceeds donated to an endowment fund held by other charitable groups or eligible institutions (e.g., hospitals, post-secondary institutions) must be made in accordance with Sections 7.10 and 7.11. - 7.15.11 Endowment funds must not be merged with other endowment funds without prior AGLC approval. - 7.15.12 If the endowment fund ceases, all gaming proceeds must be transferred back to the gaming bank account and spent on approved charitable purposes. - 7.15.13 Licensed charities must provide all endowment fund records, including those of the fund manager or third party administrator, to AGLC upon request.